Gems, Geology and Good Times: Make the Most of your Gemboree Visit

 Take in the Arts

-The Bancroft Village Playhouse has their Summer Teen Camp are presenting their production of Into the Woods Jr, showcasing their new performance skills!
+The Bancroft Village Playhouse has their Summer Youth Camp are presenting their production of All I Need Is A Pet, a showcasing their new performance skills!
 Tweed and Co, also a Top 100 Festival and Event winner, puts on spectacular theatre performances in the historic playhouse on main street.

 Bancroft and Maynooth are home to 3 art galleries, all with different types, sizes and approaches to collections and exhibits.
 The Art Gallery of Bancroft is a public, not for profit organization with over 100 pieces in their collection.
 A Place for the Arts has over 40 members in their Society of Artists that showcase in the gallery each month and often have solo and group exhibitions.
 Wildwood Gallery in Maynooth showcases visual arts and ceramics produced by artists and makers in rural and regional communities.